genevieve7473/MECH105-Algorithms/README.md

 ## Algorithms Included
 - Binary Converter
+  - Converts a base 10 number into a base 2 number
 - False Position
   - Finds the root of a function using the false position method
     - Inputs: function, lower bounds, upper bounds, stopping criterien, maximum iterations, and other information